namcuongtp2000/Japanese_Learning_Tools_Chatbot/README.md

 # **4.Update/Issues:**

+For now, I just supported 6 languages as following: English, Vietnamese, Japanese, Korean, French and Chinese.
+Sorry you guys but I'm lazy to put more if/else in my code, it's because I'm just a newbie.
+If I made any mistakes, I will try to correct, optimize my algorithms and practice my coding skills more and more.

 Add exception and pass speaking Japanese in 'japanese_dictionary_gui.py' when microphone can't recognize your speech .
 Error results: '<speech_recognition.audio.AudioData object at 0000x...>'

 Update scan japanese from images.